SonarSource/echoes-react/README.md

 ### Generated files

-The lib is built on top of some generated files like the design-tokens of the icons fonts.
-Those generated files are versioned in the `src/generated` and `i18n` folders.
+The lib is built on top of some generated files like the design-tokens or the icons fonts.
+These generated files are versioned in the `src/generated` and `i18n` folders.

 #### Generated Icons font